athombv/zwave-generator/README.md

+# DEPRECATED: This functionality has been embedded in [athom-cli](https://github.com/athombv/node-athom-cli)

 # Z-Wave Generator

 This a development tool that can be used to generate Z-Wave drivers for Homey (SDK1 and SDK2).
 Keep in mind, it does the heavy lifting, but it does not produce release-ready code.
 It is just meant to speed up the development process.